 I am Assistant Professor of Russian Studies and Jewish Studies at the University of Colorado Boulder.
-I received my Ph.D. in Slavic Languages and Literatures from Harvard and taught at Tufts, Lafayette College, and Rutgers University before landing in Boulder.
-I am now working on my first book, Seekers of Happiness: Mobility, Culture, and the Creation of the Soviet Jew.
+I received my PhD in Slavic Languages and Literatures from Harvard University and taught at Tufts, Lafayette College, and Rutgers before landing in beautiful Boulder.
+I'm working on my first book, How the Soviet Jew Was Made.